salmanzafar949/Laravel-Crud-Generator/Readme.md

 just it all of your `Model Controller, Migration, routes` and `Request` will be created automatically with all the code required for operations

 ### Tested on php 7.3 and laravel 5.7 and also laravel 5.8

+### Currently this package supports only CRUD operation for api's